BaumianerNiklas/Waddle-Bot/README.md

 ## Credits

-This bot was developed by me! (woah, I know, crazy) If you want you can find me on Discord (Neoon#0025) or [Twitter](https://twitter.com/BaumianerNiklas "BaumianerNiklas on Twitter").
+If you want you can find me on Discord (Neoon#5790) or [Twitter](https://twitter.com/BaumianerNiklas "BaumianerNiklas on Twitter").

 Thanks to all my friends for giving me ideas for the bot and generally being awesome :)

 All emotes used in the bot are from [emoji.gg](https://emoji.gg).

-If you want to contribute to the bot or have other questions/concerns, feel free to contact my in any way (I'd prefer not finding my address and coming to my house in person).